Online Management Courses for Credit

 University of Michigan

-Policy and Management in the Nonprofit Sector doesn't offer academic credit but is a graduate-level course that teaches students about issues related to the nonprofit sector, including sector tensions and helping future policymakers develop positions on policy issues.
+- Policy and Management in the Nonprofit Sector is a graduate-level course that teaches students about issues related to the nonprofit sector, including sector tensions and helping future policymakers develop positions on policy issues.
 Materials provided in this course include the complete syllabus and lecture notes, both of which can be downloaded as PDFs and PowerPoint files.

 The University of Adelaide in Australia offers a variety of Massive Open Online Courses (MOOCs) for students interested in a variety of subjects, including Shakespeare, risk management, music technology, big data and human reproduction.
 All MOOCs offered by the university can be audited for free or taken at a small cost to receive a verified certificate.

 - Introduction to Project Management allows students to learn the basics of project management and take a look at initial and planning phases, project risk, communication among project teams and more.
 Students are granted six weeks' worth of study materials to be completed at a suggested rate of 2-3 hours per week, though the course is self-paced.
 Assignments provided do not have due dates.